The following article is a reprint from the American Chiropractic Association’s website based on a study from the best medical schools in Australia.

 Chiropractic Treatment for Back Pain

-If you experience back pain, consult your doctor of chiropractic.
+If you experience back pain high, consult your doctor of chiropractic.
 More than 30 million Americans sought chiropractic care last year alone.
 Past studies have indicated that consumers are very happy with the chiropractic care they receive.

 With a thorough knowledge of the structure and functioning of the human body, doctors of chiropractic make diagnoses and take steps to correct problems using spinal adjustments, dietary and lifestyle advice, and other natural tools.
 Spinal manipulation—the primary form of treatment performed by doctors of chiropractic—is a recommended option for back pain treatment, rated as such by many state and workers’ compensation Ratto Law guidelines.